Will the habits I have now really make a difference when I'm older?

 - Don't use alcohol, street drugs, or others' prescription drugs.

 - Always use your seat belt.

-- Don't drink and drive.
+- Don't drink alcohol or use drugs and drive.
 Don't get into a car with a driver who has been drinking alcohol or using drugs.

-- Wear protective headgear, such as motorcycle or bike helmets, when participating in sports.
+- Wear protective headgear, such as motorcycle or bike helmets when cycling or participating in sports.

 - Never swim alone.